 Here are the diseases and bugs you need to be on the lookout for:

 These little creatures go after baby pepper plants.
 You will walk into your garden and see a once healthy plant lopped over on its side with its stem cut.
 It may appear that someone has come into your garden and cut your plants stem with scissors.

 Aphids are little pests that gather at the bottom of your pepper plants.
-They cause discoloration in the leaves and secrete a sticky substance known as honey dew which then turns to mold on your plants.
+They cause discoloration on the leaves and secrete a sticky substance known as honeydew, which can attract mold and fungus.

 Blight happens in really moist climates.
 It causes the stem and other parts of the plant to become discolored and to ultimately rot.

-Solution: Be sure to harvest your peppers when ripe and store them properly until ready to use.
+Ripe rot is when your ripe peppers are left on the plant in a warm and humid condition.
+Be sure to harvest your peppers when ripe and store them properly until ready to use.

 Blossom End Rot

-This happens when your pepper plants get too much sunlight.
+Sunscald occurs when your pepper plants get too much sunlight.
 The peppers will become dry and discolored.
 If this happens, then your plants are getting more than 8 hours of sunlight.

 Bacterial Leaf Spot

 This is a bacterial infection.
 You’ll know you have it when your plants leaves become spotty and discolored.
 Ultimately the spots will enlarge and cause the leaves to droop.

-Solution: Be sure to rotate your crops and keep the plants free of debris.
+This is a virus that will cause your pepper plants to be discolored.
+Be sure to rotate your crops and keep the plants free of debris.
 Also, try to plant pepper varieties that are disease resistant.